PhalanxHead/home-site-hugo/content/posts/flashfiler-data-necromancy/pt4/index.md

 ---
 title: "Part 4: How I Learned to Love the Database (and actually get some CSVs)"
 date: 2022-07-10T15:00:00+10:00
+lastmod: 2022-07-12T12:00:00+10:00
 summary: "Here, I present a solution: How to turn FlashFiler files into readable CSVs using NexusDB"
-tags: ['FlashFiler', 'Delphi', 'NexusDB', 'FarmOS']
+tags: ['FlashFiler', 'FF2', 'Delphi', 'NexusDB', 'FarmOS']
 series: ['FlashFiler Data Necromancy']
 ---

 ## What even is a NexusDB?

-So I've mentioned this site a few times, now, but you'll have to forgive me for not really being keen to try out too many links.
+So in this blog series, I've mentioned this site a few times.
+But you'll have to forgive me for not really being keen to try out too many links.
+It's so hard to parse which ones are actually dead :joy:.

 <figure>
     <img src="NexusDbSite.png" alt="A screenshot of the NexusDB Website - It looks straight out of 2005">
     <figcaption>Their homepage looks like it hasn't been updated since 2004</figcaption>
 </figure>

 I was totally convinced that trying their software would be a dead end.
 Actually I thought the site still being actively hosted was an accident - someone at a company that bought them out must have some ancient server running that also happens to be hosting this site!
 Right?
 Especially since I can't sign up for the forums!
 It's all an accident surely!

 And given the site can't send me emails, surely the "Free Trial" software won't be able to either.